Master's Programs Admission

 - A current professional résumé.

-Additional conditions for continuance past the first semester of study may be specified by individual degree programs and/or the Master's Programs Admission Committee.
+Additional conditions for continuance past the first semester of study may be specified by individual degree programs and/or the Master's Degrees Admission Committee.

 All materials submitted will be kept three (3) years from the date of initial receipt.
 Applicants are encouraged to maintain regular contact with the Graduate Programs Office to ensure that all materials have been received and the file has been prepared for submission to the Master's Degrees Admission Committee.
 Application materials, once submitted, are the property of the University and cannot be returned.

 Requirements for Re-Admission of Former Students: